derektypist/coding-traineeship-projects/119-Portfolio-Project-2-Company-Directory/README.md

 - The A and AAAA records have been modified to point to the virtual private server (VPS).
 It is a good idea to make a note of the current DNS records before making any changes.
 Take a screenshot or write down the details of the A and AAAA records, including the IP addresses.
 - A LAMP Stack has been created.
-    - Include MariaDB, Common PHP Modules such as PHP-Curl
+    - Include MariaDB and Common PHP Modules such as PHP-Curl.
     - To test PHP scripts with Apache, create `info.php` using the command `sudo nano /var/www/yourdomain/info.php`, replacing `yourdomain` with the name of your domain.
     - Paste the following PHP code into the file `<?php phpinfo(); ?>`
     - In the browser address bar enter `http://www.yourdomain/info.php` to see the PHP information.
 Print it out (PDF or paper).